wp-plugins/facebook-ads/readme.txt

 This plugin also lets you **automatically optimize your Ads** for better conversions, through our **Ad Buddy** system.

 Promote your posts and pages on Facebook directly from your Wordpress admin interface.
-This plugin lets you create Ads on Facebook that drive new customers with just a few clicks.
+Create Ads on Facebook that drive new customers with just a few clicks!

 **Why use Wishpond’s Facebook Ads plugin?**